Davide Merola: International career

 With the Italy U17 team he took part in the 2017 UEFA European Under-17 Championship and with the Italy U19 team in took part in the 2019 UEFA European Under-19 Championship.

 Style of play

-Merola has been described as classic striker who mainly operates inside the penalty area.
-Equipped with a very strong and precise shot, he is known for his lethal eye for goal, and became highly regarded for his goalscoring ability since the beginning of his career.
-Despite his diminutive stature and slender physique, he is also known for having a penchant for scoring goals with his head, due to his speed of execution.
-A highly technically gifted player, Merola is left-footed, and is also known for his ability on set pieces, often scoring from free kicks.
+Merola has been described as a classic striker who mainly operates inside the penalty area.
+Equipped with a powerful and precise shot, he is known for his lethal eye for goal, and has become highly regarded for his goalscoring ability since the beginning of his career.
+Despite his diminutive stature and slender physique, he is also known for having a penchant for scoring goals with his head, thanks to his quick execution.
+A highly technically gifted player, Merola is left-footed and is also known for his ability on set pieces, often scoring from free kicks.